-You’ve worked so hard to earn your bachelor’s degree and are so close to your dream of becoming a CPA (certified public accountant).
-All you to do is pass the CPA exam, which you’ve heard can be difficult if you’re not prepared.
+You’ve worked so hard to earn your bachelor’s degree and are so close to your dream of becoming a certified public accountant (CPA.
+All you have to do is pass the CPA exam, which you’ve heard can be difficult if you’re not prepared.
 Here are some tips on how aspiring CPAs can best prepare for the CPA exam.

 What is the CPA Exam?